inkyson/NBA_Success_Predictor/README.md

 In this project, we will build a supervised machine learning to analyze a dataset of NBA players from 2003 to 2020 in order to predict whether players will be successful in the NBA.
 We intend to construct this model with two levels, our first level will seek to predict success based on the minutes played per game, and if players are determined to be successful, then it will test for if the players have the potential to be elite based on their win share percentage.

-Our group was particularly interested in the NBA, and during the brainstorming process, we honed in on the topic of player evaluation and the importance that holds in the league.
-Thus, we were interested in what could be seen as determining factors for a players success and how teams might evaluate players during the draft process.
-The dataset for this project currently holds every NBA player's individual season statistics from 2003-2004 season to the 2019-2020 season.
+Our group was particularly interested in the NBA, and during the brainstorming process, we honed in on the topic of player evaluation and the importance that it holds in the league.
+Thus, we were interested in what could be seen as determining factors for a player's success and how teams might evaluate players during the draft process.
+The dataset for this project currently holds every NBA player's individual season statistics from 2003-04 season to the 2019-20 season.
 In addition to this, we have collected their alma mater, college statistics, and physical measurements.
 At the moment, our primary dataset has over 8,000 rows and 35 columns.

 **Key Questions**
 - What makes a player successful in the NBA?